 - a) Students with special education needs work towards syllabus outcomes identified through a collaborative curriculum planning process.
 They will be given a range of opportunities to demonstrate achievement of these outcomes.
 Some students with special education needs will require adjustments to assessment activities to enable them to complete the task.
 This will ensure they have an equitable opportunity to demonstrate what they know and what they can do. - b) Adjustments enable a student with special education needs to attempt syllabus outcomes and content on the same basis as their peers.
 They are intended to provide equitable opportunities for students with special education needs rather than confer an advantage.
 The types of adjustments made will vary according to the needs of the individual student. - c) Adjustments can include practical arrangements to help students with special education needs complete Preliminary and HSC examinations.
 These practical arrangements are known as disability provisions.
 To access adjustments for the HSC examinations, an application for Disability Provisions must be submitted to NESA.
 Schools are responsible for any decisions about adjustments to course work and formal school-based assessment tasks throughout Years 11 and 12.
-There is no guarantee that the Disability Provisions granted at school for coursework and assessment tasks, will also be granted for the HSC examinations. - d) In order to access adjustments (for example, small group supervision, a reader, a writer, diabetic provisions, etc.) for the Preliminary HSC examinations students are advised to contact the Learning and Support Teachers (LaST) in the Library.
-They will explain the process which needs to be followed and the paperwork which needs to be submitted to NESA.
-This process needs to begin in Term 1 of Year 11.
+There is no guarantee that the Disability Provisions granted at school for course work and assessment tasks, will also be granted for the HSC examinations. - d) In order to access adjustments (for example, small group supervision, a reader, a writer, diabetic provisions, etc.) for the Preliminary HSC examinations please see one of the Learning and Support Teachers (LaST) in the Library who can explain the process which needs to be followed and the paperwork which needs to be submitted to NESA.
+This process needs to begin in Term 1 of Year 11 and the LaST will help you with the NESA application.